 At the age of 12, Victoria rescued her first horse.
 Since 1968 she has always taken in the horses that everyone has given up, trying to turn their life around by giving them one last chance.
 In the past few decades, horses have come in and out of her life.
-It makes her firmly believe that there is always a horse out there in need of rescue, and always a need for someone to feel responsible on animals’ behalf.
-Therefore, in 1986, Victoria established the Last Chance Corral by realizing her responsibility of creating a shelter to offer horses a life-changing opportunities.
+It makes her firmly believe that there is always a horse out there in need of rescue, and always a need for someone to feel responsible for animals’ behalf.
+Therefore, in 1986, Victoria established the Last Chance Corral by realizing her responsibility of creating a shelter to offer horses a life-changing opportunity.

 It is never an easy task to keep a warm heart with passion.
 Victoria did that.